UK Variable-rate mortgages explained; A complete guide

 A fixed rate would normally switch to a variable once the fixed deal ended.

 Because variable rates are usually lifetime products it never changes back to a higher “reversion rate” but simply carries on generally following the BOE rate as long as the customer keeps the deal.

 Variable rates tend to be the cheapest available deals with little or no redemption penalties and that run for the lifetime of the mortgage (i.e. the total number of years the mortgage has been arranged over not just the initial deal in the first few years).

 This makes them good for people who may need the flexibility of paying large amounts off in the short term or who may be moving house for example, or that want a deal which they can keep long term and not have the hassle of having to change regularly.

-But these mortgages along with discount rates have potentially the greatest risk of most normal mortgage products and so it’s important they aren’t chosen just because they seem cheap.
+But these mortgages along with discount rates have potentially the greatest risk of most normal mortgage products so mustn't be chosen just because they seem cheap.